LiorBaraban/slim-feature-toggle/README.md

 // =============================================================================
-// featureToggleRunCallback - execute a callback only if the feature is enabled
+// featureToggleRunCallback - Execute a callback only if the feature is enabled
 // =============================================================================
 const { featureToggle } = require('slim-feature-toggle');
 const { featureToggleRunCallback } = featureToggle;